 - Run in the sprinklers!
 Hot North Texas summers call for plenty of cooling off, so why not turn on the sprinklers and let the kids run through them.
 It’s a great way to burn off a little kid energy!

 Yes, this summer will probably be a little different for kids and their parents.
-But there’s no reason it can’t be packed with adventure, new activities, and learning.
-We hope these ideas will inspire plenty of ways to keep the kids busy and off the screen.
+But there’s no reason it can’t still be packed with adventure, new activities, and learning.
+We hope these ideas will inspire plenty of ways to keep the whole family entertained this summer.